Coma112/CCode/README.md

 # In the latest commit...

-- First Commit
+- I fixed the error which is related to the /redeem command.
+- - I fixed the static problem related to the PluginCommand.java
+- I changed the Player to OfflinePlayer in the MySQL.java

 # TODO

-- Make constant IDs for the codes.
-- Change the Player to OfflinePlayer in MySQL.java
-- Fix the commands
+- CURRENTLY, everything is as I planned